cpamp/ng-bcomponents/README.md

 # ng-bcomponents
 This project is a collection of bootstrap components (bcomponents) as angular 2 components.
-Instead of having to write nested markup for a bootstrap heading, you would use `<heading-bcomponent [title]="'My awesome heading'"></heading-bcomponent>`.
+Instead of having to write nested markup for a bootstrap heading, you would use `<bc-heading [title]="'My awesome heading'"></bc-heading>`.

 ## Installation and Usage
 ### npm